dabund24/Zug/README.md

 ### 3. Reflect tree structure in HTML

-When given a tree as the one seen above, the frontend displays it such that all child-parent relationships from the constructed tree also exist in the DOM, which results in this diagram:
+When given a tree as the one seen above from the server, the frontend displays it such that all parent child relationships from the constructed tree also exist in the DOM, which results in this diagram:

 ![tree displayed in application](media/tree_showcase.png)